cn0304/edu-ragbot-final/data/Management and Science University/Courses.md

 ### Entry Requirements

-Entry Requirements Pass STPM (or any equivalent qualification) with a minimum Grade C+ (GP 2.33) in any 2 subjects; and pass SPM (or any equivalent qualification) with credit in Mathematics and pass in English; OR Pass STAM with a minimum grade of Jayyid ; and pass SPM (or any equivalent qualification) with credit in Mathematics and pass in English; OR Matriculation/Foundation qualification (or any equivalent qualification) with a minimum CGPA of 2.50 out of 4.00, and pass SPM (or any equivalent qualification) with credit in Mathematics and pass in English; OR Any qualification equivalent to Diploma in Finance, Banking, Insurance or related field (Level 4, MQF) with a minimum CGPA of 2.50 out of 4.00.
+Entry Requirements Pass STPM (or any equivalent qualification) with a minimum Grade C+ (GP 2.33) in any 2 subjects; and pass SPM (or any equivalent qualification) with credit in Mathematics and pass in English; OR Pass STAM with a minimum grade of Jayyid; and pass SPM (or any equivalent qualification) with credit in Mathematics and pass in English; OR Matriculation/Foundation qualification (or any equivalent qualification) with a minimum CGPA of 2.50 out of 4.00, and pass SPM (or any equivalent qualification) with credit in Mathematics and pass in English; OR Any qualification equivalent to Diploma in Finance, Banking, Insurance or related field (Level 4, MQF) with a minimum CGPA of 2.50 out of 4.00.
 Note: The credit requirement for Mathematics and pass in English at SPM level for candidates in category (i), (ii), and (iii) can be waived should the qualifications contain Mathematics and English subjects with equivalent/higher achievement.
 International students are required to achieve a minimum score of 6.0 for IELTS OR its equivalent.

 ### About